ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## insert_shard_id {#insert_shard_id}

-Enables synchronous insertion of data into specific shards of [Distributed](../../engines/table-engines/special/distributed.md#distributed) tables.
+Enables or disables synchronous data insertion into specific shards of [Distributed](../../engines/table-engines/special/distributed.md#distributed) tables.

 If `insert_shard_id` isn't specified or the value is incorrect, the server will throw an exception.